 Your kids will have fun learning about the weather when you set up a weather station dramatic play area.
 Encourage pretend play, math, science, and literacy learning with these ideas and printables.

 I have been receiving a great deal of positive feedback regarding my science-based dramatic play center sets.
 I’m excited to show you my latest creation….a weather-themed set.
-Here are some ideas to help you create a weather station dramatic play area to study weather in a fun way with your kids.

 The printables featured in this post can be found in my store.
 I also added several links at the bottom of this post.
 Use the links and ideas to help you shop for props to add to your center.
 There will be no additional cost to you when you make a purchase from a link, but a small portion of your purchase will be used towards maintaining this website.